robert-boulanger/xenserver-backup/readme.md

 Replace in all scripts the RESTORE_UUID variable with this UUID

 ### Fourth: (optional) replace XSNAME variable
-If you like change the XSName variable in all scripts type ´echo $HOSTNAME´ if you have more Xenservers for example
+If you like change the XSName variable in all scripts.
+Type ´echo $HOSTNAME´, if you have more Xenservers for example.

 ### Fifth: deploy the scripts
 Transfer all scripts to the /root directory (home of root user) of your xenserver